hoangduytran/blender-manual/manual/editors/outliner/interface.rst

 .. _bpy.types.SpaceOutliner.use_filter_object_empty:
 .. _bpy.types.SpaceOutliner.use_filter_object_others:

-Data-Block
+Meshes/Lights/...
-   Allows you to filter out certain data-blocks currently present in the scene.
+   Lets you filter out objects by type.

 .. _bpy.types.SpaceOutliner.use_filter_lib_override_system:

 System Overrides
-   Shows the data-block properties that are defined/controlled automatically (e.g. to make users of an overridden data-block point to the override data, not the original linked data).
+   Shows the data-block properties that are defined/controlled automatically (e.g. to make data-blocks point to overridden data instead of the original).
 Only available in the *Library Overrides* `Display Mode`_.